 Stay home if you have a runny or stuffy nose

 If you have mild symptoms of a respiratory infection, such as a runny or stuffy nose, cough, sore throat, body aches and pains or fever, rest and stay at home.
 As per THL’s advice: Stay at home until symptoms are over.

 If your symptoms worsen and persist on the third day and/or you lose your sense of smell and/or taste, call your health centre for an assessment of the need for treatment and to arrange for a possible Corona test.

 Don´t go to work or school when sick or take sick children to daycare centres or grandparents.

 Call your healthcare provider if you have serious symptoms

-If you have severe respiratory symptoms, such as shortness of breath or feeling under the weather, CALL your local health centre Mon -Thurs 8 am – 4 pm and Fri 8 am – 2:15 pm to seek advice.
+If you suspect a coronavirus infection, your mild symptoms of a respiratory infection worsen and/or you lose your sense of smell and/or taste, or you have severe symptoms of a respiratory infection such as shortness of breath or a decrease in your general health, CALL your local health centre Mon -Thurs 8 am – 4 pm and Fri 8 am – 2:15 pm to seek advice.
 You can get further instructions by phone from the health centre.
 Don´t come to the health centre to infect others.

 Gerby Health Centre, tel.
 06 325 1711